cedana/cedana/docs/references/cli/cedana_restore_job.md

 ### Options

 ```
       --address string                (containerd) containerd socket address
   -b, --bundle string                 (runc) bundle
       --console-socket string         (runc) path to an AF_UNIX socket which will receive a file descriptor referencing the master end of the console's pseudoterminal
   -d, --detach                        (runc) detach from the container's process, ignored if not using --no-server and is always true
+      --env strings                   (containerd) list of additional environment variables
       --gpus int32Slice               (containerd) add GPUs to the container (e.g. 0,1,2) (default [])
   -h, --help                          help for job
       --id string                     (runc) new id
       --image string                  (containerd) image to use
       --log string                    (runc) log file to write logs to if --no-server
       --log-format string             (runc) log format to use if --no-server (json, text) (default "text")
       --namespace string              (containerd) containerd namespace
+      --netns-eth0-ipv4-addr string   (runc) new IPv4 address for eth0 in the restored container
       --no-new-keyring                (runc) do not create a new session keyring.
       --no-pivot                      (runc) do not use pivot root to jail process inside rootfs.
       --no-subreaper                  (runc) disable the use of the subreaper used to reap reparented processes
       --root string                   (runc) root
       --rootless string               (runc) ignore cgroup permission errors (true, false, auto) (default "auto")
       --systemd-cgroup                (runc) enable systemd cgroup support, expects cgroupsPath to be of form 'slice:prefix:name' for e.g. 'system.slice:runc:434234'
 ```

 ### Options inherited from parent commands